Preparing and registering for the First Steps Course

 1: Read the information on this page.

-2: Complete the registration form for the course REGISTRATION FORM
+2: Complete the course registration form (if you have not already done so) REGISTRATION FORM

 3: Complete the STRESS TEST (Optional)